 There is a noticeable difference between KVA and KW even though both are used to represent electric current.
-These units are power ratings used in every measuring instruments for measuring the current characteristics.
-Both the units are used to express power and are abbreviation of kilovolt amperes and kilowatts.
+These units are power ratings used in every measuring instrument for measuring the current characteristics.
+Both the units are used to express power and are abbreviations of kilovolt amperes and kilowatts.

 Difference Between KVA and KW

-KVA is used to represent apparent power and KW is used to represent real power of a electrical system.
+KVA is used to represent apparent power and KW is used to represent the real power of an electrical system.
 Its usage differs in electrical circuits because of the difference between AC and DC circuits.
-When considering a DC circuit, the kw and kva are equal because the current do not get out of phase.
+When considering a DC circuit, the kw and kva are equal because the current does not get out of phase.
 But, when considering an AC circuit, we could find out several differences.

-For solving real power, we need a nebulus value which varies depending on electrical appliances.
-It is called power factor, its values is given as 0 and 1 or percentage.
-The closer the power factor to unity, more the efficiency of any device regarding electricity usage.
-The relation between a kva and kw and power factor is kva=kw/power factor.
-And in DC circuit, power factor is unity.
+For solving real power, we need a nebulous value which varies depending on electrical appliances.
+It is called the power factor, its values are given as 0 and 1 or percentage.
+The closer the power factor to unity, the more the efficiency of any device regarding electricity usage.
+The relation between a kva and kw and the power factor is kva=kw/power factor.
+And in the DC circuit, the power factor is unity.
 Therefore, kw=kva.